 - Context Watchdog On/Off.
 The watchdog can be used to periodically verify the UT network connectivity and take recovery action if a problem is detected. - Primary Ping Address enter an address pingable by the UT over the spacelink. - Secondary Ping Address.
-If you don't have a secondary address, you can configure the primary address in this field to give the UT more attempts to reach the server. - Tertiary Ping Address - Time between Pings.
+If you don't have a secondary address, you can configure the primary address in this field to give the UT more attempts to reach the server. - Tertiary Ping Address.
+If you don't have a tertiary address, you can configure the primary address in this field to give the UT more attempts to reach the server - Time between Pings.
 If the connected device sends or receives data on a periodic basis, set this time to be longer than the periodicity of the data. - Ping required Yes/No. If set to "No", then the system will not try to ping on timer expiration if data was transmitted within the watchdog period.
 This is the recommended setting as it avoids extra data being sent.